jaypipes/ghw/README.md

 * `ghw.Partition.Disk` is a pointer to the `ghw.Disk` object associated with the partition.
 This will be `nil` if the `ghw.Partition` struct was returned by the `ghw.DiskPartitions()` library function.
+* `ghw.Partition.UUID` is a string containing the volume UUID on Linux, the partition UUID on MacOS and nothing on Windows.

 ```go
 package main